IndustryFusion/DigitalTwin/wiki/setup/setup.md

 Build the Docker image using the Dockerfile and instructions located in this [repo](https://github.com/IndustryFusion/DigitalTwin/tree/main/NgsildAgent).
 Push the image with a desired name and version to your Docker Hub repo.

+**4. iff-akri-controller**

+Build the Docker image using the Dockerfile and instructions located in this [repo](https://github.com/IndustryFusion/iff-akri-controller).
+Push the image with a desired name and version to your Docker Hub repo.

+**Akri Helm Charts**

-For OPC-UA based machines, with the help of Helm charts, Akri discovery handler will be used to deploy the IFF services automatically upon finding the active server.
-For MQTT based machines, Kustomize will be used to deploy the services.
+For OPC-UA and MQTT based machines, with the help of Helm charts, Akri discovery handler will be deployed on the respective smartbox.
+The Helm charts for both OPC-UA and MQTT is in this GitHub [repo] (https://github.com/IndustryFusion/-deployments).
+This repo also contains charts for the smartbox which deals with both OPC-UA and MQTT at the same time (Example, a power measuring device (MQTT), and the machine(OPC-UA)).
+Further details of deployment follows.

-The deployment config files related to both these services are located [here](https://github.com/IndustryFusion/fleet-deployments) in a GitHub repo.
-However, the deployment files expect that a digital asset is already created in the PDT and the unique URN of the asset is ready.
+Clone the correct branch according to the machine protocol to local.
+For MQTT Helm, update the Broker URL and the main topic of the device before deploying to each smartbox.
+For OPC-UA Helm, update the OPC-UA URL and the applicationName (If available, or else empty list) of the device before deploying to each smartbox.
+Also update the docker image name with your custom image name.

+Once the changes are done, push the helm chart branch to a different GitHub remote repository with a desired branch name.
+Note down the URL and branch of this new repo.

 **Create a sample Asset in PDT using Scorpio REST API**